AnimalGenomicsETH/Reference_assembly_choice/Alignment/README.md

 ### Notes

 1. Input files need to be named following the wildcard patterns (`UCD`/`Angus` in our case)
-2. Sample names are provided as Python list in the `config.yaml` file - example is provided
+2. Sample names are provided as Python list in the `config.yaml` file - the sample names are not included for privacy reasons but an example is provided
-3. Log files can only be generated in the folders specified in the `cluster.json` if the relevant folders have been created within the `log_folder`
+3. Log files are generated in the locations specified in the `cluster.json` only if the relevant folders have been created within the `log_folder`
 4. PDF files with the Snakemake graph (`DAG`) can be created as follows:

 ```